Leo-gif-hihi/haddock3-znd/us manual.md

   --use-fpocket
 # Then run with parallel command
 ```
-Note: By default, chains from the same PDB stay together.
-Use `--keep-chains-separate` to allow independent movement.
+Note: By default, chains from the same PDB stay together via body restraints.
+Use `--keep-chains-separate` to allow independent movement of chains during docking.

 ### 7.4 Dry-run (inspect configs)
 ```bash